 IGC’s adviser, Gaurav Narain, observes that since we last published on 26 May 2020, the world’s fifth-largest economy recovered very strongly, which he says has caught almost all observers by surprise.

 India’s Prime Minister, Narendra Modi, announced on 25 March 2020 that a full national lockdown was being imposed for 21 days, in an attempt to slow down the spread of the coronavirus.
 This lockdown was subsequently extended – there were four phases – but restrictions began to ease from the beginning of June.

-India’s GDP fell by 23.9% in Q1, year-on-year, and Gaurav thinks that the fall would have been more severe had rural India been locked down to the same extent as the cities.
-However, following this contraction, the year-on-year fall for Q2 was much lower, at just 7.5%.
-Gaurav believes that this trend of improvement has continued into Q3, with demand continuing to pick up strongly.
+India’s GDP (gross domestic product) fell by 23.9% in Q1, year-on-year, and Gaurav thinks that the fall would have been more severe had rural India been locked down to the same extent as the cities.
+However, following this contraction, the year-on-year fall for the second quarter of 2020 was much lower, at just 7.5%.
+Gaurav believes that this trend of improvement has continued into the third quarter of 2020, with demand continuing to pick up strongly.
 He observes that the key macroeconomic barometers are suggesting that the economy is growing.
-For example, auto sales are up around 30%, power sales were up 13.2% in Q3 versus Q2 (according to the Indian Energy Exchange) and the purchasing managers’ index was 56.3 in November, having hit an eight-year high in October of 58.9 (it was last at this level in 2012).
+For example, auto sales are up around 30%, power sales were up 13.2% in the third quarter of 2020 versus the second quarter of 2020 (according to the Indian Energy Exchange) and the purchasing managers’ index was 56.3 in November, having hit an eight-year high in October of 58.9 (it was last at this level in 2012).

 Government is keeping its powder dry and will focus on its infrastructure programme

 Gaurav considers that the government’s efforts to prop up the economy in the face of the pandemic have been relatively limited.
 He thinks that there has been a concern that, rather than providing support for business, much of the stimulus would flow into savings and so the government has preferred to keep its powder dry for its big infrastructure development plans.